 Nepenthe Gallery is home to a studio for the exceptional and renowned photographer Renée C. Gage.

-We are proud to continue our family’s tradition, and we present “Nepenthe Gallery” to the Hollin Hall community to serve as a respite from the outside world, and a place to enjoy the creative works inside.
+We are proud to continue our family’s tradition, and we present “Nepenthe Gallery” to the Hollin Hall community in Alexandria, VA to serve as a respite from the outside world, and a place to enjoy the creative works inside.